Articles of Association

 The General Meeting shall decide upon any dispute regarding a member’s right to vote.
 Members holding disputed rights to vote shall not partake in decisions regarding disputed votes.

-General Meetings shall be opened by the Chairman of the Board or by a board appointee.
-The General Meeting shall elect a Chairman of the meeting, who need not represent a member of the Club.
+General Meetings shall be opened by the Chair of the Board or by a board appointee.
+The General Meeting shall elect a Chair of the meeting, who need not represent a member of the Club.

 A resolution of the General Meeting requires a majority of the votes cast, exept as otherwise provided by law or these Articles.
-In the event of a tie, the Chairman of the meeting shall have the casting vote, whether or not he has voting rights.
+In the event of a tie, the Chair of the meeting shall have the casting vote, whether or not she/he has voting rights.

 As regards elections, the person who obtains most votes is deemed to be elected.